NICMx/rdap-server/data-access-layer.md

 # Data Access Layer

-As stated [here](intro.html#option-1-development-of-a-dai), an implementation of the data access API will wrap whatever data storage is configured to the RDAP server.
+As stated at [Option 1: Development of a DAI](intro.html#option-1-development-of-a-dai), an implementation of the data access API will wrap whatever data storage is configured to the RDAP server.

 To create a custom implementation, the following classes must be provided: